COMP9447-Team-1-21t3/Seek-Rats/README.md

 To sync for the current repository, update the allowlist_url with the allowlist endpoint + '/allowlist/get_list/' the repo name (Created when the secret review report is generated below) in `src/config.json` in the following format.

+The allow list endpoint can be found once you generate the secret review report and running `terraform output`.
-Screenshot of the url output from secret review report (terraform)
+Image of the screenshot of the url output from secret review report.

 ![enter image description here](https://media.discordapp.net/attachments/894590864242905199/911929609686237184/unknown.png)

 screenshot of src/config.json